Explore a scene

 While the default theme is okay, the button to access slides is in the upper right corner, one of the last things a user will see when exploring the app.
 Because slides are important to the experience of your scene, you'll choose a theme that makes it easier to access the slides.

-- In the pane to the left of the scene, click Tab Theme.
+- In the Theme pane, choose the Tab Theme.

 You can also change the color style of the app.